US prosecutors drop legal action against outspoken John Bolton book | DW | 16.06.2021

 Knight, a career government records professional, explained how after approving the book another person appointed by the Trump administration flagged hundreds of passages in Bolton′s text.

-A federal judge rejected a Justice Department attempt to stop the book from being releaseda Justice Department attempt to stop the book from being released after many copies had already been sold.
+A federal judge rejected a Justice Department attempt to stop the book from being released after many copies had already been sold.
 The criminal investigation over Bolton′s work has now also been dropped.

 ″These actions represent a complete vindication for Ambassador Bolton and a repudiation of former President Trump's attempt, under the pretext of protecting classified information, first to suppress the book's publication and when that failed in court, to penalize the ambassador,'' Bolton spokeswoman Sarah Tinsley said.